-Parents, could you ever imagine your sweet, smart and popular child coming home after their freshman year of college a drug addict?
+Parents, could you ever imagine your sweet, smart and popular child coming home after their freshman year of college to addiction?

 My husband and I could never imagine it and that was a part of the problem.
 I had always been so conditioned that our son was above that sort of behavior.
 First of all, he was just too smart to ever get involved in drugs and second of all, he and I always had an honest relationship, my son told me everything; or so I thought.